Urban green space: Impacts on mental health

 Children exposed to urban green spaces have the opportunity to expend energy by interacting with their environment and other people through exercise.
 One study has shown that without access to urban green spaces, some children have problems with hyperactivity, peer interactions, and good conduct.
-The important interactions with nature, animals, and peers have been positively influential in child development and reduction in behavioral issues such as Attention Deficit Hyperactivity Disorder (ADHD).
-Urban green spaces allow children to expel their extra energy and improve their ability to focus when needed both at school and home.
+Interactions with nature, animals, and peers have positive influences on child development and reduction in burnout and distress related to having ADHD Attention Deficit Hyperactivity Disorder (ADHD).

-In addition to behavioral problems, and likely connected, access to urban green space has been proven to be helpful for cognitive development.
 With urban green space giving children the opportunity to get outside and expend energy, children are more focused in school and have a better working memory and reduced inattentiveness.

-Another facet of urban green space improving mental health is giving children access to a community.
-Recreational activities and playing at the park gives children opportunities to interact with other children and develop a social circle and social skills in general.
-Children with a good social network feel socially included, promoting more confidence and well-being in their everyday lives.
-Overall, the bonding experiences that result from urban green spaces tie in with a child's cognitive and social development.
+Urban green space can also improve mental health by providing children access to a community.
+Recreational activities and playing at the park gives children opportunities to interact with other children and develop a social circle and set of social skills.
+Children with a strong social network often feel socially included, promoting confidence and well-being in their everyday lives.
+Overall, the bonding experiences that result from urban green spaces can contribute postiviely to a child's cognitive and social development.